freedomofpress/securedrop/docs/terminology.rst

 The *Journalist* uses SecureDrop to communicate with and download documents submitted by the *Source*.
-Journalists do this by using the *Journalist Workstation* to connect to the *Journalist Interface* over Tor.
+Journalists do this by using the *Journalist Workstation* to connect to the *Journalist Interface* through Tor.

 The *Journalist* also uses a *Transfer Device* to move documents to the *Secure Viewing Station*.
 If a *Journalist* chooses to release any of these documents,